riteshnalawade/bank-management-system-python-/README.md

 Bank Management System built in Python with OOP principles, supporting account handling, transactions, and JSON-based data storage.
 # 🏦 Bank Management System (Python)

-A simple Bank Management System built using Python and Object-Oriented Programming (OOP).
+A Menu Driven Bank Management System built using Python and Object-Oriented Programming (OOP).
 It allows users to perform core banking operations with data stored in a JSON file.

 ---